Janfred/draft-ietf-emu-eap-fido/draft-janfred-eap-fido.md

 In order to successfully perform an EAP-FIDO authentication, the server and the client have to meet some preconditions and need to have a configuration.

-EAP-FIDO assumes that the FIOD authenticator is already registered with the server, that is, the EAP-FIDO server has access to the public key used to verify the authenticator's response as well as the corresponding credential id.
+EAP-FIDO assumes that the FIDO authenticator is already registered with the server, that is, the EAP-FIDO server has access to the public key used to verify the authenticator's response as well as the corresponding credential id.

-On the client side, the supplicant must be configured with the Relying Party ID (see {{openquestions_rpid}}, and, if Passkeys are not used, with a Username.
+On the client side, the supplicant must be configured with the Relying Party ID (see {{openquestions_rpid}}, and, if Server-Side Credentials are used, with a Username.

 ## TLS handshake phase